How Rachel Whiteread became famous

 Why was this particular building selected?

 For House, Whiteread opted to model a home located in northeast London that had been scheduled to be demolished.
-At the time, the government had elected to demolish several dilapidated buildings in that area for purposes of creating more green space for the community.
+At the time, the government had elected to demolish several dilapidated buildings in that area to create more green space for the community.
 The building that Whiteread selected to work with was the last remaining building set for demolition.
-The resulting sculpture that was created from the condemned structure, stood exactly where the original property had been erected.
+The resulting sculpture created from the condemned structure stood exactly where the original property had been erected.
 House was designed to only be temporary as the government would continue its scheduled rounds of demolitions to proceed with the redevelopment process in a few months.

 Reactions by the visitors

-As a result, House honored and celebrated the intimate private details of the house’s interior, that is often concealed from the outside, instead of highlighting the façade.
-Londoners were invited to explore the large multi-story structure with many condemning it while others praised it.
-Those that were angry were incensed by the considerable attention and funding that the sculpture was receiving while those that were pleased by the structure voiced their support for it.
+As a result, House honored and celebrated the intimate private details of the house’s interior, which is often concealed from the outside, instead of highlighting the façade.
+Londoners were invited to explore the large multi-story structure, with many condemning it while others praised it.
+Those who were angry were incensed by the considerable attention and funding that the sculpture was receiving, while those who were pleased by the structure voiced their support.